2022 Strawberry Picking Near Chicago: U-Pick Map and Tips

 When You Get Home

-For more ways to get out and enjoy the fresh air as a family, check out our outdoor activities page.
+For more ways to get out and enjoy the fresh air as a family, check out our guide to summer activities in 2024.

 Join the List